Do You Need to Get a Sales Tax Permit in Louisiana?

 Businesses with no physical presence in the state conducting internet sales may register for the Direct Marketer Permit which allows them to collect and remit the combined state and local sales tax amount of 8.45% on all taxable purchases of property.
 If you do not opt to register for the Direct Marketer Permit, you may be required to register for, collect and pay city and Parish sales taxes directly to the Parishes.

-If you are an e-commerce seller who is unsure of where you need to get a sales tax permit, check out our Sales Tax Starter Kit service.
+If you are an e-commerce seller who is unsure of where you need to get a sales tax permit, check out our Done-for-You Sales Tax service.

 Disclaimer: Our attorney wanted you to know that no financial, tax, legal advice or opinion is given through this post.
 All information provided is general in nature and may not apply to your specific situation and is intended for informational and educational purposes only.
 Information is provided “as is” and without warranty.